The Bakersfield College Library offers research skills workshops for students.

 - Finding Articles in Periodical Databases

-- An overview of Gale Academic OneFile and EBSCOhost Academic Search Premier, including how to locate scholarly articles and narrow a search to get more relevant information —a must for anyone doing a research paper.
+- An overview of Gale Academic OneFile and EBSCOhost Academic Search Complete, including how to locate scholarly articles and narrow a search to get more relevant information —a must for anyone doing a research paper.

 - Using Google for Internet Searching